Rubiksman78/MonikA.I/README.md

 # MonikA.I.

 This project aims to add new AI based features to [Monika After Story mod](https://github.com/Monika-After-Story/MonikaModDev) with the submod API.
+It's using HuggingFace DialoGPT models, [TTS Coqui-AI](https://github.com/coqui-ai/TTS) for Text to Speech and [Character AI](https://character.ai/) for more realistic responses.

 ## Installation